forketyfork/eyes/docs/metrics-collection.md

 - User interaction for password prompt
 - macOS system integrity protection compatibility

-### Degraded Mode Operation
+### Fallback Operation (top + vm_stat)

-When powermetrics is unavailable, the collector enters degraded mode:
+When powermetrics is unavailable or fails to start, the collector switches to a fallback path:

 **Characteristics:**
-- Continues log monitoring without metrics collection
-- Provides clear error messages about reduced functionality
-- Maintains system stability with limited capabilities
-- No sudo required for basic operation
+- Collects CPU usage estimates from `top`
+- Retrieves memory pressure from `vm_stat` (periodically injected into events)
+- GPU metrics are not available in fallback mode
+- Continues emitting metrics events so trigger evaluation and AI analysis retain resource context
+- After 5 consecutive failures, waits 60 seconds before retrying to avoid churn

 ## Data Formats